KianGentry/EYN-DOS/README.md

 "edit" = Gives you a prompt asking what file you want to edit.
 Type the file you want to edit (Including extension e.g: example.txt) to append the file (add text onto/edit).

-"specs" = Prints all the device specifications available without external modules.
+"specs" = Prints all accquirable system specifications and information (e.g: system name, operating system, etc).

-"A" = Takes you to the A drive (Primary floppy disk drive)
+"a" = Takes you to the A drive (Primary floppy disk drive)

-"B" = Takes you to the B drive (Secondary floppy disk drive)
+"b" = Takes you to the B drive (Secondary floppy disk drive)

-"C" = Takes you to the C drive (Main hard drive/SD card)
+"c" = Takes you to the C drive (Main hard drive/SD card)

-"D" = Takes you to the D drive (Recovery drive)
+"d" = Takes you to the D drive (Recovery drive)

-"E" = Takes you to the E drive (Primary Compact Disc drive)
+"e" = Takes you to the E drive (Primary Compact Disc drive)

-"F" = Takes you to the F drive (Secondary Compact Disc drive)
+"f" = Takes you to the F drive (Secondary Compact Disc drive)

 ---